josharnow/PanDerm/README.md

 ## 3. Linear Evaluation on Image Classification Tasks

-Training and evaluation using PAD-UFES dataset as an example.
+Training and evaluation using the PAD-UFES dataset as an example.
 Replace the CSV path and root path with your own dataset.

 ### Key Parameters
 - `batch_size`: Adjust based on the memory size of your GPU.